Learn more about Wireless Emergency Alerts (WEA) on the T-Mobile network.

 Wireless Emergency Alerts (WEA) is a public safety notification system that enables authorized agencies to send text-like messages to consumers with capable wireless devices to alert them of emergencies in their area.
 Alerts are geographically targeted, so only those in the threat area will receive the alert.

-There are three types of messages:
+There are four types of messages:

-- Presidential Alerts
+- National Alerts

 - Imminent Threats to Life and Property Alerts

 Authorized state and/or local government agencies may send test alerts to mirror actual alert conditions.
 These agencies are expected to include conspicuous language that make it clear that these messages are only tests and do not reflect actual emergencies.
 State and Local Test Alerts are disabled by default on all WEA-capable devices.

 - Check your user manual for additional questions about turning off or receiving Emergency Alerts on your device.